by Cian O’Connor.

 I sold Blue Loyd at the end of that year, but borrowed him back for 2013 when we won the Grand Prix in Dublin for the first and only time.
 Business dictated that decision.

 London 2012 and that bronze medal led to the coaching side of the business really taking off.
 Winters are now spent in America.
-I have two students over there whom I coach – there is real potential in Lillie Keenan and Nicole Walker – and we staff their Equestrian operations all year round.
+I have a student over there whom I coach – there is real potential in Nicole Walker – and we staff her Equestrian operations all year round.
 In addition, I manage some really talented young riders in Ireland.

 This is the future.
 Buying and selling horses is a constant, to clients and others, that brings the revenue to run the business, to survive.